cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  =============================  ==================================

 ``ACT_PKAA``
-   Center point for the binding capacity changes as a function of pH changes
+   Center point for the binding capacity changes as a function of pH/pIon changes

 **Unit:** :math:`1`